crowdin/crowdin-api-client-ruby/README.md

 file_revisions = crowdin.list_file_revisions(your_file_id, limit: 10)
 # or you can specify your project_id
 file_revisions = crowdin.list_file_revisions(your_file_id, { limit: 10 }, your_project_id)

+# Note: more examples you can find in spec folder
 ```

 ### Command-Line Client